 Respiratory illnesses made up 79 percent of the total occupational illnesses reported in South Carolina in 2020.
 In 2021, 89.8 percent of private industry recorded incidents were injuries.

-Personal injury attorneys in North charleston, SC, fought some of the state's biggest employers in court, including brands such as:
+Personal injury attorneys in North Charleston, SC, fought some of the state's biggest employers in court, including brands such as:

 While there is no single federal law governing workers' compensation, every state in the U.S. has its own workers' compensation system.
 This program provides financial benefits to employees who experience job-related injuries or illnesses.
 Typically, an injured worker can receive workers' compensation benefits without needing to prove their employer's negligence.
 In exchange, the employee forfeits the right to file a personal injury claim against the employer.